ignite/cli/docs/guide/token_factory.md

 ## Add Application Logic

-After removing deletion of denoms now is the time to dedicate to the logic of the Token Factory.
+After removing deletion of denoms, now is the time that you dedicate to the logic of the token factory.

 ### Proto

 Define the format of a new token denom in `proto/tokenfactory/tx.proto`.

+For the `MsgCreateDenom` message:

-Remove `int32 supply = 8;` from MsgCreateDenom and change the field order acccordingly so `canChangeMaxSupply` becomes 8 from 9.
+- Remove `int32 supply = 8;`
+- Change the field order accordingly, so `canChangeMaxSupply` changes from 9 to 8

-This results in the following `MsgCreateDenom` message.
+These changes result in the following `MsgCreateDenom` message:

 ```proto
 message MsgCreateDenom {